-The Hypercycle design fulfills these requirements (as well as those of other use-cases) via leveraging
+The HyperCycle design fulfills these requirements (as well as those of other use-cases) via leveraging

-- Plutus smart contracts, Hydra and other aspects of the Cardano system - TODA/IP's ability to coordinate a large number of secure blockchain transactions without the necessity of maintaining any large replicated ledgers - The SingularityNET weighted liquid rank reputation system's capability to assess the contribution of an agent to a network and thus the reliability of that agent to assist with various network functions.
+- Solidity, Plutus smart contracts, Hydra and other decentralized and centralized chains - TODA/IP's ability to coordinate a large number of secure blockchain transactions without the necessity of maintaining any large or small replicated ledgers.
+Effectively zero-dependencies - The SingularityNET weighted liquid rank reputation system's capability to assess the contribution of an agent to a network and thus the reliability of that agent to assist with various network functions.